psychemedia/storytelling-notes/fisherman_and_wife.md

 "My wife," said the man, "is in a very bad temper, and has sent me to ask you to build us a new cottage.
 She says she cannot live any longer in our present one."

-"Oh, do not be troubled about that," said the fish. " Go home.
+"Oh, do not be troubled about that," said the fish.
+"Go home.
 You shall have what you want."

 The old man went back again, and in the place of his miserable hovel he found a new hut built of oak and nicely ornamented.
 The old man was delighted, but as soon as he went in his wife set on him, saying —